Flip-Flop Kickoff

 - Meet fellow flip-flop thru-hikers, past, present and future!

-- Location: Interpretive Design Center (IDC) Pavilion and Curtis Freewill Baptist Church, Harpers Ferry, WV.
+- Location: Curtis Freewill Baptist Church, Harpers Ferry, WV

-- Talk with experience backpackers and Potomac Appalachian Trail Club ridgerunners about what's in your pack and what you need and don't need to bring on the trail.
+- Talk with experienced backpackers and Potomac Appalachian Trail Club ridgerunners about what’s in your pack and what you need and don’t need to bring on the Trail.

 - Time: 12:00pm - 1:00pm